All Episodes

 And if you do not agree with that, you are attacked by them viciously.

-Wade, forget about you know looking separately at how many women do, that when we have laws going on in Oklahoma and Arkansas that say men may be able to maybe legally required to sign on for approval if women want to have abortion, I would say that's a discriminatory law as well.
+I would also say, and especially considering that 70% of all Americans support Roe v.
+Wade, forget about looking separately at how many women do, that when we have laws going on in Oklahoma and Arkansas that say men may be able to be legally required to sign on for approval if women want to have abortions, I would say that's a discriminatory law as well.

-That is not a discriminatory law, that baby is also half the father.
+That baby is also half the father.

 You can have a discussion about that.

-But to go to sexism to go to discrimination immediately, and also I find it always interesting whenever I start talking about discrimination and oppression of women in America and what the feminist movement is really about, they always go to abortion.
+Whenever I start talking about discrimination and oppression of women in America and what the feminist movement is really about, they always go to abortion.

 And I don't think that's how people take the movement.

-The feminist movement just needs to die, honestly.
+But I completely understand why being the feminist movement just needs to die, honestly.

-It is causing greater division in our country, it's causing a lot of conflict, and it doesn't stand for anything except for greater government.
+And it doesn't stand for anything except for greater government.

-All right, I gotta I gotta end it here.
+I got to end it here.

-Thank you both for being with us, DC McAllister and uh Emily Shire.
+Thank you both for being with us.

 Always appreciate you being with us.

-Uh you know, we are a generous and welcoming people here in the United States, but those who enter the country illegally and those who employ them disrespect the rule of law.
+You know, we are a generous and welcoming people here in the United States, but those who enter the country illegally and those who employ them disrespect the rule of law and they are showing disregard for those who are following the law.

-Uh we simply cannot allow people to pour into the United States undetected, undocumented, unchecked, and circumventing the line of people who are waiting patiently, diligently and lawfully uh to become immigrants.
+We simply cannot allow people to pour into the United States undetected, undocumented, unchecked, and circumventing the line of people who are waiting patiently, diligently, and lawfully to become immigrants.

-Um my job in the executive branch is supposed to be to carry out the laws that are passed.
+My job in the executive branch is supposed to be to carry out the laws that are passed.

-The problem is is that um you know I'm the president of the United States, I'm not uh uh the emperor of the United States.
+The problem is that I'm the president of the United States.

-Uh my job is to execute laws that are passed.
+My job is to execute laws that are passed.

 And Congress right now has not changed what I consider to be a broken immigration system.

-Now, what you need to know when I'm speaking as president of the United States, and I Come to this community is that if in fact I could solve all these problems without passing laws in Congress, then I would do so.
+Now, what you need to know, when I'm speaking as President of the United States, and I come to this community, is that if, in fact, I could solve all these problems without passing laws in Congress, then I would do so.

 But we're also a nation of laws.